alinabozynski/halloween/README.md

 ## To Run this Application

-Run in Windows Subsystem for Linux (Ubuntu)
+Run in Windows Subsystem for Linux (Ubuntu) with Ruby on Rails and rbenv installed.

 Clone repository in WSL.